-This week, I bring you to the ‘Past Forward’ Exhibition, held at Singapore National Library from now until 28 August 2015.
+This week on Family Fun Friday, I bring you to the ‘Past Forward’ Exhibition, held at Singapore National Library from now until 28 August 2015.

 The exhibition is held at the foyer of National Library and open from 11am to 8pm daily during the exhibition period.
 Admission is FREE!